swtan346/tp/docs/UserGuide.md

 Example command:

-`list` followed by `delete 2` deletes the 2nd person in the address book.
+`delete 2` deletes the 2nd person in the address book.
 ```
-Jane Doe is deleted.
-Their details were:
+Deleted Person: Jane Doe

-Date of Birth: 12 Nov 1999
-Admission Date: 3 Mar 2024
+IC: A1234567B
+DOB: 02/02/2000
 Ward: A1
+Admitted: 02/02/2020
+Remarks: likes to go to the park
 Tags: SevereAllergies

-You now have 1 patient(s) in your contact book.
 ```
 ### Viewing help : `help`